 Children do get bored without a challenge.

-Prisoners will tell you (and students at school will also, if you give them a lie detector test) that the trials of new tasks are what make the time go by quickly.
-Folks who retire from the challenges of daily work seem to go into decline?
+Students at school will tell you, if you give them a lie detector test, that the trials of new tasks are what make the time under those fluorescent lights go by quickly.
+And I have noticed that folks who retire from the challenges of daily work often seem to go into decline.

-We spend time stressing over our latest trials.
-We approach problems as if they are the thing keeping us from happiness, from making more money, from winning salesman of the year, from becoming a bestselling author.
-Some of us even run and hide from obstacles.
+Yes, we view obstacles as if they are the thing keeping us from happiness, from making more money, from winning salesman of the year, from becoming a bestselling author.